-Moz has announced 1 month about the update in February.
+The Moz has announced 1 month about the update in February.
 The update was launched on March 5, 2019 as it was announced.
-Now the real problem is emerged.
-Thousands of websites were affected with DA 2.0 update.
-Many webmasters showed their frustration on DA update through tweets to Moz.
+Now the real problem has emerged.
+The thousands of websites were affected by the DA 2.0 update.
+Many webmasters showed their frustration on DA update through the tweets to Moz.
 Some people’s reactions were like the Earth would stop rotating after this update.
 Agreed that your hard earned DA is crashed.
 But, do you think it is the end of your rankings?

-What Does Moz Say About Domain Authority 2.0 Update?
+What Does Moz Say About The Domain Authority 2.0 Update?

 Is Moz Domain Authority Essential For Websites?